myrouteapp/mra-developer-docs/docs/embedding.rst

 - :ref:`Route summary <route-label>`
 - :ref:`Tracklog summary <tracklog-label>`

-This page will show how this is achieved and specify all available customization options.
+This page will show how this is achieved and specifies all available customization options.

 .. _map-label: